Metro Atlanta Home Value Estimator

 There are many factors that contribute to the value of your home, some you can control, some you can’t.
 Below is a list of factors that play a role in what your home is ultimately worth.

 These factors are based on houses intended for owner occupants, and do not reflect highest and best use value (such as a developer re-zoning real estate for another type of use).

 Comparable Property Sales: The sale price of comparable homes in your area is typically the biggest indicator of what your house is worth.
 Recent real estate sales show what buyers are willing to pay for area homes, and more importantly, what appraisers determine those houses are actually worth.
 When evaluating comparable sales, adjustments are made to compensate for differences in amenities, features, size and more.
 Simply look and see what other houses may have that yours doesn’t, and vice versa.

 Home Size / Upgrades / Condition: Living space is a basic measure in which most houses are compared, and what an appraiser will base much of their calculations on.
 A home that is appropriately sized for the neighborhood (conforming with other houses) will be on par with the real estate around it, but one too large with extensive upgrades can get priced out of a neighborhood and lose value based on the surrounding properties.
-The price per square foot calculation provides a good sense of how a property is priced in relation to the living space.
-Homes with superior upgrades in pristine condition tend to sell for a higher price per sq/ft than similarly sized houses with no upgrades or in poor condition.
+Naturally, homes with superior upgrades that are in pristine condition, tend to sell for a higher price per sq/ft than similarly sized houses with no upgrades, or in poor condition.